rocknswimmer/Relay-MVP/README.md

 Demo: [DEMO WEBSITE](http://107.23.19.214:3001/)

-Time Update Gif: recorded on phone since that is how my runners will experience it
+Time Update Gif: Check out how the promise chain updates the database when you supply a start time

 https://user-images.githubusercontent.com/108627643/234087039-0dac090c-1f49-456c-b1c1-6a6ba56d6998.mp4